o1-labs/rfcs/0014-fungible-token-standard.md

 ```

 ### Administrative Interfaces
-For administrative actions, such as changing the supply or updating the `VerificationKey`, we define the `Mintable`, `Burnable`, and `Upgradeable` interfaces:
+For administrative actions, such as changing the total supply or minting and burning tokens, we define the `Mintable` and `Burnable` interfaces:

 ```TypeScript
 interface Mintable {